mikedami/UFDirectory/README.md

+# UF Directory

+This is a simple directory search app looking through logged UF buildings.
+The app has implementation for searching, adding, removing, and customizing buildings in the data log.

+Utilizing outside frameworks such as React, Vite, Bootstrap, and FontAwesome.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.